trilbymedia/grav-plugin-tntsearch/README.md

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install tnt-search
+    bin/gpm install tntsearch

 This will install the Tnt Search plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/tnt-search`.
+Its files can be found under `/your/site/grav/user/plugins/tntsearch`.

 ## Requirements